prasad-dhruv09/Data-Analysis-Dashboard/README.md

 ## Tools Used

--Power BI Desktop
+-Power BI Desktop.

--Excel (for raw data handling)
+-Excel (for raw data handling).

--SQL (for data querying and transformation)
+-SQL (for data querying and transformation).

 ## Questions